 To save you time and trouble, we've done all the research and curated a list of the top 10 best scalp exfoliators this year!
-Our favorite is Briogeo's Scalp Revival.
-Their blend of vegetable-based microbeads and charcoal provides a safe and gentle exfoliant for any type of skin.
-Keep on reading for our other favorites, a buying guide, and more.
+Keep on reading to see our favorites and our expert-reviewed buying guide.

 Dr. Levy is a board certified dermatologist practicing in NYC and Westport, Connecticut.
 She has expertise in treating inflammatory skin conditions like acne, rosacea, eczema, and psoriasis.
 She has an interest in skincare and takes a personalized approach to all of her patients.